GUIDE · UPDATED MAY 2026

 For teams that want automated detection, fix commands, and team-friendly delivery (Slack, email, dashboards), third-party tools fill the gaps.

-CostPatrol scans 30+ services, provides exact CLI fix commands with dollar amounts, detects cost anomalies every 6 hours, and delivers findings via Slack.
-Free under $5K/month. $99/month Pro, $499/month Business.
+CostPatrol scans 38+ services, provides exact CLI fix commands with dollar amounts, detects cost anomalies every 6 hours, and delivers findings via Slack.
+Free under $5K/month. $199/month Pro.
 Try it free.

 Vantage provides multi-cloud cost visibility with dashboards and reports.
 Free under $2,500/month tracked costs.
 Starts at $30/month.